szczepq/azure-kubernetes/README.md

 az acr login -n shkubeacr
 ```

 New lets tag to our existing image to match the ACR name.
-Use `loginServer` that you have storred before.
+Use `loginServer` that you have stored before.

 ```
 docker tag shkube:local shkubeacr.azurecr.io/shkube:v1